 Pressing opt/alt while placing points allows deleting already placed polygon points.

 Pressing shift and opt/alt while placing points allows adding new polygon points after the nearest point.

-Will fill if open drawing is not on and fill is on.
+Will close if open figure drawing is not on, otherwise will fill, if fill is on.
 Obeys the polygonal antialiasing option set in the Preferences dialog or by the a / antialias keystroke.

 Keyboard Command: F6

-Click and drag.
-Will close if open drawing is not on, otherwise will fill, if fill is on.
-Obeys the penciliar* antialiasing option set in the Preferences dialog or by the a / antialias keystroke.
+Will close if open figure drawing is not on, otherwise will fill, if fill is on.
+Obeys the spline antialiasing option set in the Preferences dialog or by the a / antialias keystroke.